 In the ‘Host Name’ box, enter the Internet host name of the server you want to connect to.
 You should have been told this by the provider of your login account.

 Now select a login protocol to use, from the ‘Connection type’ buttons.
-For a login session, you should select Telnet, Rlogin or SSH.
-See section 1.2 for a description of the differences between the three protocols, and advice on which one to use.
-The fourth protocol, Raw, is not used for interactive login sessions; you would usually use this for debugging other Internet services (see section 3.6).
-The fifth option, Serial, is used for connecting to a local serial line, and works somewhat differently: see section 3.7 for more information on this.
+For a login session, you should select SSH, Telnet, Rlogin, or SUPDUP.
+See section 1.2 for a description of the differences between these protocols, and advice on which one to use.
+The Raw protocol is not used for interactive login sessions; you would usually use this for debugging other Internet services (see section 3.6).
+The Serial option is used for connecting to a local serial line, and works somewhat differently: see section 3.7 for more information on this.

 When you change the selected protocol, the number in the ‘Port’ box will change.
 This is normal: it happens because the various login services are usually provided on different network ports by the server machine.
 Most servers will use the standard port numbers, so you will not need to change the port setting.
 If your server provides login services on a non-standard port, your system administrator should have told you which one.
 (For example, many MUDs run Telnet service on a port other than 23.)